 I had an appointment for an assessment with a speech therapist last week.
 While I participated in speech therapy initially after my brain injury for three months and it did help, I’ve not been a big fan of traditional, western medicine because I’ve not found it to be all that helpful in my recovery from a serious brain injury.
 Recently, I’ve started to blend it back into my mix of alternative therapies because I’ve been ordered by a judge to do so.

-After seeing a neurologist, rehabilitation specialist, and a speech therapist, I’m developing a new found respect for these professionals.
+After seeing a neurologist, rehabilitation specialist, and speech therapist, I’m developing a newfound respect for these professionals.
 While I’m finding that they don’t have all the answers, they do have valuable information that, like pieces in a puzzle, can lead me to my own discoveries.

-My recovery from a global brain injury, encepalopathy, stemming from a pill-popping suicide attempt, has resembled putting together a puzzle with the scattered pieces showing up in random places.
-It’s up to me to be open to a missing piece popping up in an unexpected place, research and assimilate it, determine its value and potential benefit, and act accordingly.
+My recovery from a global brain injury, encephalopathy, stemming from a pill-popping attempt to end my life, has resembled putting together a puzzle with the scattered pieces showing up in random places.
+It’s up to me to be open to a missing piece showing up in an unexpected place, research and assimilate it, determine its value and potential benefit, and act accordingly.

-Your brain’s health, your overall health, and your life are a similar do-it-yourself project and puzzle.
-In a webcast, Daniel J. Siegel, co-director of the UCLA Mindfulness Awareness Research Center, executive director of the Mindsight Institute, and author of several books, defines the mind as the process that regulates our body’s flow of energy and information.
+Your brain’s health, your overall health, and your life are similar to do-it-yourself projects and puzzles.
+In a webcast, Daniel J. Siegel, co-director of the UCLA Mindfulness Awareness Research Center, executive director of the Mindsight Institute, and author of several books defines the mind as the process that regulates our body’s flow of energy and information.
 The physical brain, the mind, and our relationship and interaction with the world form a triangle that produces the unique individual that we are.